Jonathan Cavenagh, JP Morgan says he expects the dollar/yen pair to reach levels around 105 to 106 at the end of the year. » Read More

-The dollar hit an eight-month high against a basket of currencies on Friday. » Read More
+The dollar firmed against a basket of currencies on Tuesday as the euro and sterling were pressured by political uncertainties. » Read More

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.